CBroemse/SimilaritYWriter20/README.md

   abstractly:
   they are based on 'SimiVal'* compare a pv variable to another -> compare the differences with each other

+  -- assume every pg function used has a certain (slope) in the function plotted at every
+     Int (Natural number) there is a slope in all pg functions plotted together at every Int.
+If the solution of a matrix is an Int, is there another related order connecting between this plotted functions , exclusive to the solution ??....

   sentence e.g:
   1.The world is everything that is the case.∗ -> sentence -> [String] -> [[String]]